app/node.frameworkless.boilerplate/README.md

 ## Drop-in boilerplate code and folder structure for quick start plain Node.js project
-This is for vim users.
-Check [master](https://github.com/app/node.frameworkless.boilerplate) for editor independent version.
 Simple server side Node.js application (for example API provider) — is the best usage case of the boilerplate.

 ### Main features